Anusha-alta/fittest_project_getcleandata/README.md

 * Test and Train data frames are combined to form a single dataset consisting for both Test and Train data, with Subject information, Activity information and Features information.

-#Step 2 - Extract Mean and Standard Deviation columns from above dataset
+##Step 2 - Extract Mean and Standard Deviation columns from above dataset

 * A data frame consisting of only means and standard deviations is extracted from the above data set.

 * Meanfreq and angle means are ignored in this process because I did not feel these variables represented the true means of the test or train data

-#Step 3 - Convert above data set to Tidy Dataset.
+##Step 3 - Convert above data set to Tidy Dataset.

 * Created a tidy data set by making sure each row exhibited just one observation.
 This was achieved using the Melt function.

+##Step 4
-#Step 4 - Calculate averages of Mean and Standard Deviation values by Subject, Activity Label and Type of Observation.
+ - Calculate averages of Mean and Standard Deviation values by Subject, Activity Label and Type of Observation.

-# Final data set has 180 rows and 68 columns.
+* Final data set has 180 rows and 68 columns.

 ## 'Codebook.md': Provides information about the variables in the Final Dataset.

-# List of columns in the final dataset -
+## List of columns in the final dataset -

 Activity.Label